tarehart/RLBot/README.md

 1. Navigate to this directory on the command line
 1. Run `gradlew.bat idea`
 1. Open IntelliJ and open this folder as a project

+You now have the option of running ReliefBot directly from IntelliJ.
+Different options:
+- In the gradle tool view, right click on the 'run' task and choose Run or Debug.
+- OR, right click on `src/main/java/tarehart/rlbot/ReliefBotMain.kt` and choose Run or Debug.
+   If you do this, you will need to update that run configuration to include the JVM args defined in build.gradle, e.g. java.library.path.

 There is also a C++ component, but I expect it to be so temporary that it's not worth documenting.
 If I was wrong, ask me.